candidtim/extmake/README.md

 ## Future features

- - Include from remote repositories: custom paths with the remote repo.
  - A hint about the use of ExtMake in `make --help` and in case of errors raised by `make`.
  - Better error handling: when `make` or `git` are not available, all internal